Save the date! Chartered Institute launch

 Again, it's not essential to do this immediately, but would be useful to plan for over time.
 The standards will become those of the Chartered Institute, but it will be clear that the Institute for Archaeologists and the Institute of Field Archaeologist were succeeded by the Chartered Institute.

-The process for deciding annual subscriptions will not be affected by the Institute’s successful application for Chartered status.
-Subscriptions will continue to be reviewed and agreed on an annual basis by Council (or Advisory Council and Board of Directors once governance changes have been introduced) and will relate to the same parameters which are considered at the moment (such as inflation, cost of living and your membership package).
+The process for deciding annual subscriptions will not be affected.
+Subscriptions will continue to be reviewed and agreed on an annual basis by the Board of Directors and will relate to the same parameters which are considered at the moment (such as inflation, cost of living and your membership package).

 No, this will all be done behind the scenes in liaison with our bank.
 Direct debits will remain in place as they are now.